pvpscript/kafkastreams/README.md

 # Kafka Streams: Scratching The Surface
-A repository for my presentation about the basics of Kafka Streams
+A repository containing everything I used for my Kafka Streams presentation

 # 1. Setting up
 In order to set up the environment and run tests, just follow the steps below: